 I can assure you that this is the most basic of lists, and it only includes things you absolutely have to have to take care of your baby.
 There are other things (like burp rags or baby shampoo) that are nice to have, but you can substitute things laying around your home already (hand towels, regular shampoo).
 These are things that I really think are absolutely essential to taking care of a baby.

-1. Diapers.
 Obviously, your baby is going to need diapers.
 Whether you choose cloth or disposable is up to you.
-I prefer disposable because I don’t want to have to clean the cloth ones (especially with two in diapers), but it’s really up to you.
-And if you are going to do disposable diapers, Pampers Baby Dry are my absolute favorite.
-I have tried store brands, Huggies, and Luvs, and Pampers have won out every time.
+I prefer disposable because I don’t want to have to clean the cloth ones (especially with two in diapers), but it’s your choice.

-3. Clothes.
 At the very least, you need some bodysuits for your baby.
-And depending on the season your baby is born on, you might need a hat and coat for him, too.
-Carter’s has my favorite little bodysuits for baby boys and girls.
-They are so cute and I love all the bright colors they have.
+And depending on the season your baby is born on, you might need a hat and coat for him, too

 There are a lot of things you don’t need to stress over buying because they aren’t absolutely essential.
 Changing pads (lay your baby on the floor on a blanket), rocking chairs (just sit in a regular chair), a swing or bouncer (nice, but not essential), a chest carrier (again, nice, but not essential), a baby bath (just lay baby in the bath with a very low amount of water and a towel under their head), and even a diaper bag (use a regular bag) are all things that are not essential for raising a baby.